RealTreasury/business-case-builder/readme.txt

 Values outside the 256–128,000 range are ignored.

+By default, API requests time out after 300 seconds.
+You can adjust this limit up to 600 seconds in the plugin settings.

 == Testing Dashboard ==
 From the WordPress admin, go to **Real Treasury → Test Dashboard** and click **Run All Tests** to execute the full suite.
 A progress bar indicates overall